Wach-E/Andela-Phase2-Practice-Project/Translations done/Getting Started With Cloud Marketplace.md

 mariadb -u wach_user -p
 ```

-> Note the -p flag in this command, which will prompt you for the password used when creating the example_user user
+> Note the -p flag in this command, which will prompt you for the password used when creating the wach_user user

-13. After logging in to the MariaDB console, confirm that you have access to the example_database database:
+13. After logging in to the MariaDB console, confirm that you have access to the wach_db database:

 ```
 SHOW DATABASES;